toitware/demos/api/node/README.md

 # Toitware API node example

-Will list all devices in the user's organization.
+Will list all devices available in the current project.

 To run use:
 ```